liliatabea/myPortfolio/content/blog/Eiermarkt/index.md

 title: Swiss Egg Market
 date: "2008-06-21"
 thumbnail: ./Eiermarkt_header.jpg
-description: Isometric Infographic for the Federal Office for Agriculture FOAG
+description: Isometric infographics for the Federal Office for Agriculture FOAG  – a project created with the lovely folks from superdot.studio.
 client: Swiss Federal Office for Agriculture FOAG
 published: "2017"
 ---